Anheurystics/Wyatt/docs/TUTORIAL.md

 func loop() {
 }
 ```
-From here we can begin to render our first triangle.
+From here you can begin to render the first triangle.

 OpenGL operate on the **graphics rendering pipeline**.
 This rendering pipeline is responsible for turning the 3D primitives defined by the user into 2D images on the screen using a series of steps.